wujigge/illustrator-scripts-by-WuJiGeGe/README.md

 ## SelectToNewBoard
 Select an object, copy it, create a new artboard with a horizontal space of 20px from the original artboard, and paste the object in place on the new artboard.

+---
+## SelectToRectangle
+Draws a rectangle whose length and width are equal to the length and width of the selected object.